Special Educational Needs and Disability (SEND)

 curriculum and teaching method

 The Governing Board are fully involved in developing and monitoring the school’s Special Educational Needs and Disability Policy.
 The Special Educational Needs and Disability Link Governor ensures the Governing Board are knowledgeable about the school’s special educational needs provision, including how funding, equipment and personnel resources are deployed.

-Please speak to the school's Inclusion Leader, Mr Ramduth, if you have any additional questions.
+Please speak to the school's Inclusion Leader, Ms Ince, if you have any additional questions.